Generic

 • simulator (Simulator) – Jiminy Python simulator used for physics computations.
 It must be fully initialized.

-• step_dt (float) – Simulation timestep for learning.
+• step_dt (float) – Environment timestep for learning.
 Note that it is independent from the controller and observation update periods.
 The latter are configured via engine.set_options.

 • debug (bool) – Whether the debug mode must be enabled.
 Doing it enables telemetry recording.